AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Increase your deductibles: If you increase your deductibles (the amount of money you need to pay out of pocket in case of a claim before your insurance kicks in), you’ll save money on your premium.
 However, keep in mind that there’s a risk here: you’re essentially sharing more of the risk with your insurer, which means you’ll have a lower premium, but you’ll be exposing yourself to more financial risk.

-Average Auto Insurance Cost in New Jersey by City
+Average New Jersey Auto Insurance Cost by City

-Your auto insurance rates depend, in part, on where you live.
+New Jersey car insurance costs depend, in part, on where you live.
 Even within a state, rates can sometimes vary significantly.
-Newark has the most expensive auto insurance rates in New Jersey at $3,010 per year on average.
-Rates are slightly lower in Jersey City at $2,632 annually.
+Newark has the most expensive auto insurance rates in New Jersey at $4,103 per year on average.
+Rates are significantly lower in Jersey City at $3,601 annually.
 Drivers outside of major cities can expect to pay even less.

 Minimum Car Insurance Requirements in New Jersey

-Given how low these minimum limits are, it’s strongly recommended that New Jersey drivers opt for more robust protection.
-Despite New Jersey being a no-fault state, it’s wise to add bodily injury liability coverage to your policy in case you cause severe injuries in an accident that surpass what the other driver’s PIP can cover.
+It’s strongly recommended that New Jersey drivers opt for more robust protection.
+In major accidents, damages can easily exceed the minimum limits and leave you responsible for remaining costs.
 In addition, consider adding full coverage if you have a newer car (and your lender may require it if you leased or financed).

 Frequently Asked Questions

 GEICO offers the cheapest car insurance in New Jersey on average.
-It has an average annual premium of $1,507 for full coverage and $673 for minimum coverage.
-NJM also offers affordable full coverage, with average rates of 1,674 annually, while Plymouth Rock comes in second for minimum coverage, with an average annual premium of $882 annually.
+It has an average annual premium of $1,950 for full coverage and $791 for minimum coverage.
+NJM also offers affordable coverage, with annual average rates of $1,980 for full coverage and $991 for minimum coverage.
+Plymouth Rock comes in third for minimum coverage, with an average annual premium of $1,093 annually.

 NJM and GEICO both offer affordable auto insurance coverage in New Jersey, and the cheapest company will depend on your individual driving profile and other factors.
-On average, GEICO has cheaper rates for full coverage, minimum coverage, drivers with a speeding ticket, teens, and those with low credit.
-Meanwhile, NJM has cheaper average rates for drivers with an at-fault accident or a DUI.
+On average, GEICO has cheaper rates for full coverage, minimum coverage, drivers with a speeding ticket, and teens.
+Meanwhile, NJM has cheaper average rates for drivers with bad credit, an at-fault accident, or a DUI.

 Our recent analysis found that GEICO, NJM, and Plymouth Rock are the best car insurance companies in New Jersey, including for full coverage.
 However, the best auto insurance for you depends on your needs and priorities, so always evaluate several companies before purchasing a policy.